-The Abdominal Transplant Surgery Fellowship at the University of Wisconsin is a two-year fellowship that is accredited by the American Society of Transplant Surgeons (ASTS).
-We train two fellows per year and each fellow becomes certified in kidney, liver and pancreas transplantation.
+The Abdominal Transplant Surgery Fellowship at the University of Wisconsin is a two-year fellowship accredited by the American Society of Transplant Surgeons (ASTS).
+We train two fellows per year, and each fellow becomes certified in kidney, liver and pancreas transplantation.
 The fellows are exposed to a high number of abdominal organ transplants and procurements.
-Our program performs an average annual volume of 96 liver transplants, 50 pancreas transplants, 311 kidney transplants, 109 laparoscopic donor nephrectomies, 200 vascular access surgeries, and 128 deceased donor organ procurements.
-Fellows also receive training in the recovery of organs from donation after circulatory death (DCD) donors as approximately 25% of all deceased donor procurements occur with DCD donors.
+In 2016, we performed 355 kidney transplants, 105 liver transplants, 65 pancreas transplants, 111 laparoscopic donor nephrectomies, 201 vascular access surgeries, and 155 deceased donor organ procurements.
+Fellows also receive training in the recovery of organs from donation after circulatory death (DCD) donors, as approximately 25% of all deceased donor procurements occur with DCD donors.

-Throughout the course of the fellowship, fellows rotate on four separate rotations that include 1) liver and small-bowel transplant and hepatobiliary surgery, 2) kidney transplant, 3) pancreas transplant and living donor nephrectomy, and 4) deceased donor organ procurement.
-The rotations range between one to two month blocks.
-Fellows gain in-depth, clinical experience in the techniques of kidney, pancreas, liver, and small-bowel transplantation, hepatobiliary surgery, vascular access surgery, and the management of immunosuppression and post-transplant complications.
-In a collegial manner, our fellows are exposed to the true multi-disciplinary approach to transplant care by working closely with fellows and faculty in Transplant Nephrology and Hepatology.
+Throughout the course of the fellowship, fellows gain in-depth clinical experience in both adult and pediatric transplantation.
+Fellows rotate on four separate rotations that include 1) liver and small-bowel transplant and hepatobiliary surgery; 2) kidney transplant; 3) pancreas transplant and live donor nephrectomy; and 4) deceased donor organ procurement.
+The rotations range from one- to two-month blocks.
+Fellows are trained in the techniques of kidney, pancreas, liver, and small bowel transplantation, live donor nephrectomy, live donor hepatectomy, hepatobiliary surgery, vascular access surgery, liver and pancreas allograft biopsies, and the management of immunosuppression and post-transplant complications.
+In a collegial manner, our fellows are exposed to the true multidisciplinary approach to transplant care by working closely with fellows and faculty in Transplant Nephrology and Hepatology.

-The training program also includes multiple educational and patient-care conferences to expand the knowledge of our fellows.
-Weekly conferences include patient selection meetings for liver, kidney, and pancreas transplant recipients, multi-disciplinary primary liver tumor conference, transplant morbidity and mortality conference, and living donor selection meeting.
+The training program also includes multiple educational and patient care conferences to expand the knowledge of our fellows.
+Weekly conferences include patient selection meetings for liver, kidney, and pancreas transplant recipients, multidisciplinary primary liver tumor conference, transplant morbidity and mortality conference, and live donor selection meeting.
 Fellows also attend a bi-weekly general organ transplant journal club and a bi‑weekly liver transplant journal club.
 These journal clubs are run by transplant faculty with expertise in the topic that is presented.
 Transplant Grand Rounds are held weekly and presentations are given by both nationally renowned and local speakers with specific transplant expertise.
-Fellows also participate by to giving two Grand Rounds’ talks during their fellowship.
+Fellows also participate by to giving two Grand Rounds presentations during their fellowship.

-Research is high priority in the University of Wisconsin Division of Transplantation.
-Transplant faculty are involved in all types of research including basic, translational, and clinical research.
-In 2016, the Division of Transplant received over 6 million dollars in total extramural research funding and 5.1 million dollars was received from the National Institutes of Health.
-Fellows are exposed to all types of research during their training depending on their interests.
-The most common research projects are clinically based projects that are developed through the utilization of our prospectively maintained transplant database.
+Research is a high priority in the University of Wisconsin Division of Transplantation.
+Transplant faculty are involved in multiple types of research, including basic, translational, and clinical research.
+In 2016, the Division of Transplantation received over $6 million in total extramural research funding of which $5.1 million awarded by the National Institutes of Health.
+Fellows are exposed to all types of research during their training, depending on their interests.
+The most common research projects are clinically‑based projects that are developed through the utilization of our prospectively maintained transplant database.
 With the assistance of database coordinators and statisticians, fellows can perform retrospective analyses that can lead to abstract presentations and publications.
 It is an expectation of the fellowship that each fellow participate in research projects that lead to abstract presentations and manuscript publications.